Turivny/RI-Reasoning-Model/CONTRIBUTING.md

 3. **Submit a Pull Request**
    - Push the changes and open a pull request.
 Reviews will be completed within a week.

-Contributions should consider the "AI as a partner" Principles outlined in the [README.md](README.md).
+Contributions should consider the "AI as a Partner" principles outlined in the [README.md](README.md).
 Thank you!